-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
-You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would with a shorter span of time
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter rate lock period

-There are more ways to get a lower rate, besides choosing a shorter rate lock period.
-The bigger down payment you can pay, the better the interest rate will be, because you will be entering the loan with more equity.
-You may choose to pay points to improve your interest rate over the life of the loan, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to reduce the rate over the life of the loan.
-You'll pay more initially, but you'll save money, especially if you don't refinance early.
+There are other ways to get a good rate, in addition to choosing a shorter rate lock period.
+A larger down payment will give you a lower interest rate, since you'll have a good deal of equity from the beginning.
+You may opt to pay points to improve your interest rate over the life of the loan, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to improve the rate over the life of the loan.
+You'll pay more up front, but you'll save money in the end.

 Do you have a question regarding a mortgage program?